MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/service-how-to-set-up-fault-codes.md

 ---
-    title: How to: Set Up Fault Codes | Microsoft Docs
+    title: How to Set Up Fault Codes | Microsoft Docs
     description: You can use the **Fault Codes** window to set up fault codes that describe the typical service item faults or the actions taken on service items.
     services: project-madeira
     documentationcenter: ''